 Iguanas are herbivorous and eat all sorts of greens, vegetables and fruits, including tomatoes.
-While it is generally okay to feed tomatoes to your iguana every now and then, this food should not be a stable in their diet because they can potentially lead to health complications in large amounts.
+It is generally considered okay to feed tomatoes to your iguana every now and then, but this food should not be a stable in their diet because they can potentially lead to health complications in large amounts.

 Why you shouldn’t feed tomatoes to iguanas too often:

 - Tomatoes have an undesirable ratio of calcium and phosphorous such that the existence of phosphorous in tomatoes prevents absorption of calcium in the body.
-This leads to calcium deficiency in your blue tongue lizard or, in the most extreme cases, to metabolic bone disease.
+This leads to calcium deficiency in your pet lizard or, in the most extreme cases, to metabolic bone disease.

 Tomato plants and tomato leaves

 We do not recommend feeding tomato leaves or any other part of the plant to iguanas.
 Tomatoes are part of the nighshade family which is known to contain high levels of alkaloids in their stems, leaves, flowers and vines.

 These are generally considered toxic and should not be fed to reptiles, although iguanas have been observed eating tomato plants in the wild.
 While some sources may suggest that tomato plants can be safely fed to iguanas in small amounts, it is generally best to err on the side of caution and avoid feeding them any part of the plant at all.
 The risks of toxicity and potential health complications far outweigh any potential nutritional benefits that these plants may offer.